-The courage to face the might of a Tory propaganda machine that will stop at nothing to ridicule, discredit, vilify and generally pour scorn on those perceived as a threat to the social order.
-Mainly Labour/union leaders, but anyone with views and ideas seen as challenging the status quo is in danger of coming under its spotlight.
+In today’s world, confronting the rich and powerful takes a different kind of courage to that of days gone by – the courage to face the might of a Tory propaganda machine that will stop at nothing to ridicule, discredit, vilify and generally pour scorn on those perceived as a threat to the age old, social order – mainly Labour/union leaders, but anyone with views and ideas seen as challenging the status quo is in danger of coming under its spotlight.

 Rooted in a bygone age and ably promoted by its propaganda machine, Right-wing ideology continues to serve the few, well, creating division and weakening the ranks of ordinary people as it seeks to preserve a privileged way of life at odd with the values, senses and morality of the twenty first century.